arapocket/convoyer/CONVOYER.md

 ### 2.2 Root Directory

 *The following files are found in the mobile app’s root directory.
 Files and directories that are not used during development are not listed.*

-- **.babelrc** *Necessary for using babel to transpile ES6 javascript into ES5 for Internet Explorer browsers.*

 - **App.js** *Required by every React Native application.
 Contains code that registers all of the app’s components.
 This is the second file in our application lifecycle.*